-Well, from my own personal experience, copious amounts of research, and from talking to other aquarists, I have established that most types of super glue are safe to use in an aquarium.
+From my own experience, copious amounts of research, and talking to other aquarists, I have established that most types of super glue are safe to use in an aquarium.
 Providing the chemical formula and active ingredients are relatively similar, these glues will react the same.

 It is important to check the label for any warnings.
 Some manufacturers may specifically state that their products are unsafe for use in an aquarium.
 You also want to look out for added chemicals like mold inhibitors, which are toxic within a fish tank.

 I have done some research into the main chemicals found in most super glues.